jvinet/oatmeal/README.md

 oatmeal.py -e 'sca; de; db'
 ```

 This will automatically remove any expired cookies, as well as any cookies
+found in the blacklist.

 If you are even more strict, you can delete all cookies who do not appear
 in your whitelist.
 We can use the "**d**elete **a**ll" (`da`) command, as